Project: NI01 MRSA nasal decolonization, bacterial pneumonia & topical skin infections

 Nasal decolonisation: Pre-clinical toxicology

-Toxicology studies carried out to screen for potential problems or side effects before human testing can begin.
+Toxicology studies initiated to screen for potential problems or side effects before human testing can begin.

 2021